Gold ETFs vs. Gold Mutual Funds- Which One Is Better?￼

 What Are Gold ETFs?

 Gold Exchange Traded Funds (ETFs) are passively managed investment schemes that track the domestic price of the physical commodity and invest in gold of 99.5% purity.
-One unit of gold ETF is equal to 1 gram of gold.
+One unit of gold ETF is equal to 0.01 gram to 1 gram of gold.

 These investment options offer people the perfect combination of stock investment’s flexibility and simplicity of gold investments.
 In other words, while gold ETFs are managed like mutual funds, investors can trade them on the NSE (National Stock Exchange of India) and BSE (Bombay Stock Exchange) like stocks.